homebridge/homebridge-vm-image/README.md

 A minimal ISO image that runs Homebridge.

-## Currently Experimental!

-**For use in virtual machines only, do not boot this ISO in a machine with access to a disk containing data you care about.**
+**:warning: For use in virtual machines only, do not boot this ISO in a machine with access to a disk containing data you care about.**

 ## Usage